apereo/cas/developer/Code-Conventions.md

 This allows the pull request to be linked to the issue.
 When the pull is merged, the issue will automatically be closed as well.

-## Checkstyle
-The current codebase takes advantage of the [Checkstyle engine](http://checkstyle.sourceforge.net) to [enforce conventions](https://github.com/Jasig/cas/blob/master/checkstyle-rules.xml) as much as possible.